hathibelagal-dev/stable-diffusion-mlx/README.md

 Stable Diffusion 1.4 in MLX
 ================

-Run Stable Diffusion 1.4 on Apple Silicon using MLX.

 NovelAI has released the weights for their older SD1.5-based NovelAI Diffusion V2 anime model!
-I created this repo to be able to run **nai-anime-v2** on an old Mac.
+I created this repo to be able to run **nai-anime-v2** on an old Mac using MLX.

 So, by default, this repo uses the Unet and VAE of `NovelAI/nai-anime-v2`.
 The rest of the components come from `CompVis/stable-diffusion-v1-4`.